luise/kibana/README.md

 +var es = new Elasticsearch(clusterSize).allowFromPublic();
 ```

-Save your change, then `quilt run main.js` for the change to be deployed.
+Save your change, then `kelda run main.js` for the change to be deployed.
 The
-diff showed by `quilt run` should show that `elasticsearch` now accepts
+diff showed by `kelda run` should show that `elasticsearch` now accepts
 connections from `public`.

 ```